 Brave Ground has been chosen as the Dulux Colour of the Year 2021 as it offers a comforting, soft, safe option in a world full of uncertainty.
-It’s been described as a ‘warm, grounding neutral shade’ and we agree – there’s nothing offensive or radical but that doesn’t mean this colour can’t have an impact in your place of work.
+It’s been described as a ‘warm, grounding neutral shade’ and we agree – there’s nothing offensive or radical but that doesn't mean this colour can’t have an impact in your office design scheme.

-We asked the MPL Interiors design team how they would include Brave Ground in their next office fit out project and here are the top 5 suggestions:
+We asked the MPL Interiors design team how they would include Brave Ground in an office refurb London, and here are the top 5 suggestions:

 1. Pair it with grey: many of us aren’t over our grey obsession just yet but despite what you might think, beige and grey actually work very well together.
 The warm tones of Brave Ground really complement light grey shades, such as Dulux’s Polished Pebble or Farrow & Ball’s Dimpse.
 Try two walls in Brave Ground and two walls in a dove grey.